NielsBongers/coupled-simulated-annealing-rust/README.md

 ## Overview

-This is a simple Rust implementation of the paper [<i>Coupled Simulated Annealing</i>](https://ieeexplore.ieee.org/document/5184877) by Xavier-de-Sousa et al. Compared to regular parallel Simulated Annealing (SA) implementations, instead of running multiple in parallel to explore the search space, the parallel runs are instead coupled together through a parameter $\gamma$, which modifies the acceptance probability, hence the name Coupled Simulated Annealing (CSA)
+This is a simple Rust implementation of the paper [<i>Coupled Simulated Annealing</i>](https://ieeexplore.ieee.org/document/5184877) by Xavier-de-Sousa et al. Compared to regular parallel Simulated Annealing (SA) implementations, instead of running multiple runs in parallel to explore the search space, the parallel runs are instead coupled together through a parameter $\gamma$, which modifies the acceptance probability, hence the name Coupled Simulated Annealing (CSA)

 In regular SA, we have $0 \leq A(x \to y) \leq 1$ as the acceptance probability.
 In CSA, we have $0 \leq A_\Theta (\gamma, x_i \to y_i) \leq 1$.
 The parameter $\gamma$ is dependent on the energies of the set of current states $\Theta \equiv \{x_i\}_{i=1}^m$, so $\gamma = f [E(x_1, E(x_2), \ldots, E(x_m)]$.